For Richer or Poorer: Reception

 For Richer or Poorer was a box office flop, earning $32.7 million on an estimated budget of $35 million.
 Reviews of the film were mainly negative.
 It currently holds a 17% approval rating at Rotten Tomatoes based on 24 reviews.
 On the December 13, 1997 episode of Siskel & Ebert, it received a thumbs down from Roger Ebert and a "marginal thumbs down" from Gene Siskel, with Siskel preferring the more serious moments of the film over the comedic parts.
 In his other review for the Chicago Sun-Times, Ebert gave the film 2 out of 4 stars.
 Regarding the film and Tim Allen and Kirstie Alley's performances, he stated: "I admired their sheer professionalism.
 The plot is a yawner...
 But they succeed somehow in bringing a certain charm to their scenes, and they never miss with a laugh line."
 Hollis Chacona of The Austin Chronicle gave it 1 out of 5 stars in December 1997, and labelled it as a "soundly unfunny, roundly implausible movie that purports to extol human values and expose the underbelly of materialistic life."
 He added, "except for a nasty little turn by Marla Maples as the Queen of Victorious Divorces, and some lovely, bucolic scenery, For Richer or Poorer is not even remotely interesting."
 Chris Hewitt of The Spokesman-Review criticized the film for making "shameless and humorless fun of the Amish."

 At the 1997 Stinkers Bad Movie Awards, Tim Allen and Kirstie Alley were nominated for Worst On-Screen Couple but lost to Jean-Claude van Damme and Dennis Rodman for Double Team.
-Shortly after her death in 2022, Rolling Stone included For Richer or Poorer on a list of Kirstie Alley's 14 most memorable roles.
+Shortly after her death in 2022, Rolling Stone included For Richer or Poorer on a list of Alley's 14 most memorable roles.